elastic/elasticsearch-py/docs/reference/querying.md

 print(resp)
 ```

-In the event where an API is missing, you need to call the low-level `perform_request` function:
+In the event where an API is missing, you need to use the low-level `perform_request` function:

 ```python
 resp = client.perform_request(